HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-09-16-initial-kickoff.md

 ---
 ## Monday, 09.
 September 2016, *Project Kickoff*

-Today we had the project kickoff of our Semester Arbeit.
+Today we had the project kickoff of our student research project.
 To be continued.